Monsterglitch/CalculatorApp/README.md

 # CALCULATOR APP
-* A calculator app built in Android Studio with Java
+* This is an Android Application built using Java